david-slatinek/nyx/README.md

     - Virtual machine for hosting the project.
 - Amazon ECR
     - Docker container registry for storing Docker images.
-        - Due to the free tier limitations, we used Docker Hub for storing images for models.
+        - Due to the free tier limitations, Docker Hub was used for storing images for models.
 - Amazon Lambda
     - Serverless computing service for running the recommendation email function.

-Due to the complexity of the project, we used DVC and DagsHub for managing the machine learning models and data.
+Due to the complexity of the project, DVC and DagsHub were used for managing the machine learning models and data.

 # Project infrastructure